 - Using a flashlight and magnifying glass, look for bed bugs, their dark fecal spots, and light-brown shed skins.

-- Focus on mattresses, box springs, bed frames, and areas around the bed.
+- Focus on mattresses, box springs, bed frames, and other areas near sleeping and resting surfaces.

 - Bed bugs like to hide.
 Remove bedding.
 Look in cracks and holes.
 Turn furniture upside down and take apart frames if necessary.